storyprotocol/storykit/README.md

 2. SimpleHash API Key: You can generate an api token for free at [simplehash.com](https://simplehash.com/).

-Add these keys to your environment configuration:
+3. Add these keys to your environment configuration file:

 ```bash
 NEXT_PUBLIC_STORY_PROTOCOL_X_API_KEY="YOUR_STORY_PROTOCOL_API_KEY_HERE"